 2005 Margo Skinner, who played the role of Miss Poppenghul, the harried secretary of movie mogul David O. Selznick, in the spring run of Manhattan Theatre Club's production of Moonlight and Magnolias, is found dead in her apartment during the run of the play.
 She was 55.

-2007 Actor and playwright Roscoe Lee Browne dies of cancer at Cedars-Sinai Medical Center in Los Angeles at age 81.
+2007 Actor and director Roscoe Lee Browne dies of cancer at Cedars-Sinai Medical Center in Los Angeles at age 81.
+He received a Tony nomination for his performance as Holloway in August Wilson's Two Trains Running.

 2010 Million Dollar Quartet, a musical about the legendary 1956 recording session that brought together Johnny Cash, Jerry Lee Lewis, Carl Perkins, and Elvis Presley, opens at the Nederlander Theatre.
 Directed by Eric Schaeffer, the production stars Eddie Clendening, Lance Guest, Levi Kreis, and Robert Britton Lyons.
 Kreis, who made his Broadway debut in the production, wins a Tony Award for his performance as Jerry Lee Lewis.